Arieswaran/IU-tron/README.md

 ## IU-tron

 Welcome to IU-tron, where bugs go to die!
 Just kidding, they go to ClickUp, but that's almost the same thing, right?
+And it also does few more non interesting things.

 ## AI-powered bug reporting